gerkey/ros1_external_use/README.md

 </launch>
 ~~~
 What's required to run that launch file, so that `roslaunch` can find your
 programs?
-We need to do a couple of things:
+We need to do a few things:

 1. Have a simple `package.xml` file in `<install_prefix>/share/myproject`.
 1. Create an empty marker file `<install_prefix>/.catkin`.
 If `<install_prefix>`
 is included in the `CMAKE_PREFIX_PATH`, then this marker file will cause